venkatesh-r96/Assignment-1/README.md

 # Assignment-1
-Registration and Login system using Python, file handling step 1: Registration
+Registration and Login system using Python, file handling. step 1: Registration
 1.email/username should have "@" and followed by ".",
 2.There should not be any "." immediate next to "@"